fulldecent/moodle-local_plugin_template/README.md

    *:information_source: If you see the error "!!!
 Site is being upgraded, please retry later. !!!", and "Error code: upgraderunning…", please ignore the error and proceed.*

+   *These instructions include a workaround for [moodle-docker issue #307](https://github.com/moodlehq/moodle-docker/issues/307).*

-6. :sun_with_face: Now play with your server at https://localhost:8000
+6. :sun_with_face: Now play with your server at <http://localhost:8000>

    1. Click the top-right to login.
    2. Your username is `admin` and your password is `test`.